How to respond when your child is crying

-From fear to fatigue to frustration, learn about the emotions behind your child’s cries.
+From fear to fatigue to frustration, learn about the emotions behind your child’s tears.

 Your child doesn’t just cry when they’re upset.
 Even when children are old enough to talk, they may cry to let you know that something is wrong and that they need you to take care of them.
-It’s therefore important to understand what your little one is trying to say when they cry so that you can address their needs and help them communicate in other ways.
-Here’s what your child’s tears may be telling you.
+It’s important to try to understand what they’re trying to tell you so you can meet their need and help them communicate in another way.
+Here are some of the things your child’s tears may be telling you.

 “I’m scared!”

 Your little one may be crying because they’re afraid of something, such as the dark, monsters, storms, or even Santa Claus.
-What’s more, around age 3 or 4, a child’s imagination takes off.
-It’s still difficult for them to tell the difference between what’s real and what’s imaginary.
-This means that when they cry because they’re afraid of the monsters in their room, their fear is genuine.
+At this age, it’s still difficult for them to tell the difference between what’s real and what’s imaginary.
+This means that when they cry because they’re afraid of monsters under their bed, their fear is very real.

-In addition, some children get anxious about surprises and are afraid of new things.
+What’s more, some children fear novelty and find surprises stressful.
 They may start to whine when it’s time to try a new activity or go somewhere new.
 A change in routine, such as a new daycare educator, can also induce anxiety and tears.

 How should you react?

-- Reassure your child if they’re scared of certain characters (clowns, Santa Claus, cartoons, etc.).
-Try asking them what they don’t like about these figures and what they find frightening.
+• Reassure your child if they’re scared of costumed characters (clowns, Santa Claus, cartoon characters, etc.).
+Try asking them what they don’t like about the character and what they find scary.
 Simply helping your child verbalize their emotions and taking the time to listen without judgment may be enough to calm them down.
-It can also be helpful to read books with your child about the characters they’re afraid of.
+It can also be helpful to read books with your child about the characters they find scary.
 With you by their side, your little one will feel safe and be more likely to gradually overcome their fear.

-- Let your child know what to expect before a new activity or outing.
+• Let your child know what to expect before a new activity or outing.
 This may reassure them and ease their anxiety.
 Describe where you’re going, what will happen, and who will be there.
-Help them express their feelings in words when they become anxious about a change.
-For example, if their regular daycare educator is away, you might say: “You seem upset that your regular teacher is on vacation this week.”
+Help them express their feelings in words when they feel anxious about change.
+For example, if their regular daycare educator is away, you might say: “You seem upset that Marie is on vacation this week.”
 Show your child that you trust their new educator by saying: “You’ll see, she’ll take good care of you and you’ll have lots of fun.”

 How should you react?

-- Stay calm and try to name your child’s emotions.
+• Stay calm and try to name your child’s emotions.
 Encourage them to use words to express how they feel.
-For instance, you can say: “I see you’re upset.
+For example, you can say: “I see you’re upset.
 Do you want to talk about it?”
+If they have a hard time finding the right words, help them by describing what you observe.
+For example: “That makes sense!
+It’s frustrating when you can’t do something by yourself.”
 The more you get your child used to talking about their emotions, the less often they’ll resort to crying.

-- Give your child opportunities to be more independent.
+• Give your child opportunities to be more independent.
 Let them do some things on their own, even if they make mistakes.
-They’ll improve with practice.
-Give them small tasks and let them decide certain things by offering choices.
-For example, ask them if they’d prefer to wear their red socks or their blue socks.
+They’ll learn and improve with practice.
+Give them small tasks and let them make decisions by giving them options.
+For example: “Do you want to wear your blue socks or your red socks?”

-- Don’t try to reason with your child if they’re upset to the point of throwing a tantrum.
-Wait for it to pass.
-Remember that when your child throws a tantrum, they’ve lost control and are in no state to listen to you.
-Keep calm and stay close to make sure they don’t hurt themself.
-When your child has calmed down, be affectionate and help them talk about what happened.
+• Don’t try to reason with your child if they’re upset to the point of throwing a tantrum.
+When your child throws a tantrum, they’ve lost control and are in no state to listen to you.
+Remain calm and stay close to reassure them.
+When your child has calmed down, get closer to them, be affectionate, and talk about what happened.
+For example: “Whew, the anger took up all the space in your heart and head.
+You really wanted to get dressed on your own.
+I understand.”

 “I’m tired.”